eclipse-opendut/opendut/doc/src/development/testenv/setup/theo-setup-vm-windows.md

-# Setup THEO on Windows
+# Setup THEO on Windows in VM

 This guide will help you set up THEO on Windows.